nitinm96/news-article/README.md

 1. Open the project in VS Code and open the terminal.
 Ensure you are in root path 'Minhas_Nitin_NewsApp'
 2. CD into 'backend' path in the terminal and run 'npm install' to install node modules for server side, once finished go back to root path.
-3. CD into 'frontend' path in the terminal and run 'npm install' and then CD into 'news-app' and run 'npm install' to install node modules for client side, once finished go back into root path
+3. CD into 'frontend/news-app' path in the terminal and run 'npm install' to install node modules for client side, once finished go back into root path
 4. CD into 'backend' path and run 'npm run dev' in the terminal to start up the server.
 Once server is up open a new terminal by clicking the plus icon.
 5. In the new terminal CD into 'frontend/news-app' path and run 'npm run dev' in the terminal.
 Once the application is running press 'o' in the terminal and hit enter if it does not launch automatically.

+Testing Account:

+- username:admin
+- password:admin

 Terminal Commands
 cd: go into directory path